There are different kinds of Doulas

 Throughout history, the birther has been supported by members of the community.
-Usually they have been women who have given birth in the past.
+Usually they have been women who have given birth previously.
 This custom began to fade when childbirth was transferred to hospitals.

-In the early 1990s, doctors Kennell and Klaus found in their attachment ratio and breastfeeding studies that continuous support promotes the delivery process, reduces complications, and increases maternal satisfaction with the childbirth experience.
-Based on their research modern doula care developed and today there are thousands of doulas around the world.
+In the early 1990s, doctors Kennell and Klaus noticed in their research on attachment relationships and lactation that continuous support promotes the course of childbirth, reduces complications, and increases the satisfaction of the parturient with the birth experience.
+The modern Doula era started with their research and today there are more than ten thousand doulas around the world.

-There have been voluntary support workers in childbirth in Finland since the early 1990s.
-In 2010, the first vocational doulas, that had been trained abroad, offered their services in Finland.
-At present, there are multiple comprehensive doula courses in Finland leading to certification.
+In Finland, there have been voluntary birth support personnel since the early 1990s.
+In 2010, the first professional doulas who had trained abroad started in Finland.
+Currently, there are five different extended doula training courses aimed at certification in Finland.

-In 2017, there are about 100 vocational doulas and 250 voluntary doulas in Finland.
+In 2017, there were about 100 professional doulas and 250 volunteer doulas in Finland.